knupel/ROMANESCO-Processing/README.md

 To test romanesco in Processing launch the Scène, then the Préscène and Controleur in the last time

 ## Code object
-* Launch the startcoding sketch and use the tab "O_Romanesco_YourNumber"
+* Launch the startcoding sketch and use the tab "Object" or "Object_Class
 * To check if your object work and use the sketch Controler to set your object.
-* By default the object is the first at the top left in the Controleur.
+* In the library controler your object appear in the order of the IDObject and IDgroup
 * When your object is done, you can transfer this one like a brick in the Prescene and Scene Sketch but don't forget to change the ID object and the ID familly